jia1/jia1.github.io/content/posts/react-hook-form.md

 Less than a month into this, I'm glad to say I made the right choice.
 The library saved me from having to worry about form state and validation.
 I could nest my form components without worries.
 The documentation was clear and concise, too.

 It was unfortunate I didn't have enough time to unravel some unexpected behaviour when getting the internal design system to work with this library.
 I think this is really something to do with the design system.
-On some form components, [`register`](https://react-hook-form.com/api/useform/register/) did not work.
-Values did not get set.
+On some form components, [`register`](https://react-hook-form.com/api/useform/register/) didn't work.
+Values didn't get set.
 Digging deep into the design system is out-of-scope.
 As such, I proceeded to call [`setValue`](https://react-hook-form.com/api/useform/setvalue/) with `{ shouldValidate: true }` on the relevant events.

 If you get stuck in a similar situation, try the above workaround.
 As the saying goes, "Make it work.
 Make it better.
 Make it faster."